JimmyC7834/godot-dragdrops/README.md

+## Godot Drag Drop
-Tried various ways of coding a drag drop system in Godot Some works with multiplayer service
+- Tried various ways of implementation of drag-drop system in Godot
+- Some work with multiplayer service